Our Commitment to Underserved Students

 At John F. Kennedy University, we place great importance on understanding the cultural needs of our entire student population.
 In October 2015, in recognition of our dedication to our culturally diverse student population, the University received a $2.6 million U.S. Department of Education Title V Hispanic Serving Institution Grant.

-This five-year grant has allowed the University to expand its efforts in supporting its Hispanic/Latina-o and underserved students and build a dedicated Undergraduate Success Center offering services and resources dedicated to helping these students succeed in reaching their academic goals.
+This five-year grant has allowed the University to expand its efforts in supporting its Hispanic/Latina-o and underserved students and build an Undergraduate Success Center dedicated to helping these students succeed in reaching their academic goals.

 - Hispanic-Serving Institution